 - 1. Species listed under the Endangered Species Act are threatened or endangered; IPaC also shows species that are candidates, or proposed, for listing.
-See the listing status page for more information. - 2.
+See the listing status page for more information.
+IPaC only shows species that are regulated by USFWS (see FAQ). - 2.
 NOAA Fisheries, also known as the National Marine Fisheries Service (NMFS), is an office of the National Oceanic and Atmospheric Administration within the Department of Commerce.